James Zhang, Assistant Principal Violin

 He began his graduate studies at Manhattan School of Music where he studied with Charles Treger, the first American to win the Wieniawski International Violin Competition.
-Later Zhang continued working with Mr. Treger at the University of Massachusetts where he earned his M.M. degree in 1989.
+Later, James continued working with Mr. Treger at the University of Massachusetts, where he earned his M.M. degree in 1989.

-Zhang was the concertmaster of the Five College Symphony Orchestra.
-After winning the concerto competition, he performed the Brahms Double concerto with the symphony.
-The year prior to coming to Naples, Zhang began graduate work on his DMA degree at Ohio State University where he held a full teaching assistantship.
+James was the concertmaster of the Five College Symphony Orchestra.
+After winning the concerto competition, he performed the Brahms Double Concerto with the symphony.
+The year prior to coming to Naples, James began graduate work on his DMA degree at Ohio State University where he held a full teaching assistantship.
 He also served as the concertmaster of both the university and chamber music orchestras at Ohio State.

 I’m from Tianjin, China.
 I earned my Bachelor of Music degree at Tianjin Conservatory of Music of China and my Master of Music from University of Massachusetts.
 I joined the Naples Philharmonic in 1990.